 Energy ratings help households save on their energy bills and, in turn, reduces your carbon footprint which helps the environment, since the less energy consumed, the fewer fossil fuels have to be burnt to generate the power.
-This is why governments have provided a rating system called NatHERS to help homeowners choose star rating materials when building or renovating and when buying appliances for cooking, heating and cooling their homes.
+This is why governments have provided a rating system called NatHERS.
+Legislation requires homes to meet a minimum 6 star energy rating for all new dwellings.

 What is NatHERS and How Does it Work?